kingsfordgroup/armatus/README.md

 Example Run
 -----------

-The main inputs into Armatus are the matrix file (in the format of Dixon et al.: http://chromosome.sdsc.edu/mouse/hi-c/download.html) and the gammaMax parameter which determines the highest resolution at which domains are to be generated.  *Note*: we recently noticed that the format of the matrices of Dixon et al. in the link above has changed.
+The main inputs into Armatus are the matrix file (in the format of Dixon et al.: http://chromosome.sdsc.edu/mouse/hi-c/download.html, Rao et al, or any sparse matrix formatted text file) and the gammaMax parameter which determines the highest resolution at which domains are to be generated.  *Note*: we recently noticed that the format of the matrices of Dixon et al. in the link above has changed.
 An example run on chromosome 1 of a human fibroblast:

     time armatus -i IMR90/40kb/combined/chr1.nij.comb.40kb.matrix.gz -g .5 -o test -m